-A rescission of coverage is a cancellation, termination or discontinuance of coverage that has retroactive effect, meaning that it will be effective as of the date on which you were ineligible for coverage under the Plan.
-The Plan will rescind your (or your dependents') coverage with 30 days' advance written notice if the Plan determines in its sole discretion that your fraud against the Plan or your intentional misrepresentation of a material fact resulted in your (or your dependents') eligibility for coverage under the Plan when you (or your dependents) in fact were/are not eligible for coverage under the Plan.
-An intentional misrepresentation of fact includes, but is not limited to: your failure to report a divorce, a change in your dependent's eligibility status, or any other change in eligibility status in accordance with the terms of the Plan.
+A Rescission of Coverage is a cancellation, termination or discontinuance of coverage that has retroactive effect, meaning that it will be effective as of a date in the past on which you were ineligible for coverage under the Plan.
+The Plan will rescind your (or your dependents') coverage with 30 days' advance written notice if the Plan determines in its sole discretion that your fraud against the Plan or your intentional misrepresentation of a material fact resulted in your (or your dependents') eligibility for coverage under the Plan when you (or your dependents) in fact were not eligible for coverage under the Plan.
+An intentional misrepresentation of fact includes, but is not limited to your failure to report a divorce, a change in your dependent's eligibility status or any other change in eligibility status in accordance with the terms of the Plan.
 Your enrollment of an ineligible individual or your failure otherwise to comply with the Plan's requirements for eligibility will constitute fraud or an intentional misrepresentation of material fact.

-The following coverage terminations are not rescissions of coverage.
-They do not require the Plan to give you 30 days' advance written notice of coverage termination.
+The following coverage terminations are not rescissions of coverage, and do not require the Plan to give you 30 days' advance written notice of coverage terminations if:

-- 1. The Plan terminates your (and your dependents') coverage retroactive to your employment termination date when (1) there is a delay in your employer's administrative recordkeeping that results in your employer's failure to notify the Plan of your termination of employment in a timely manner, and (2) you paid no Plan premiums or contributions after your employment termination date. - 2.
-You failed to pay required Plan premiums or contributions for coverage under the Plan on a timely basis, and the Plan terminates your (and your dependents') coverage retroactive to the last date of coverage for which you did pay required Plan premiums or contributions on a timely basis. - 3.
-The Plan terminates your former spouse's and/or any covered stepchildren's coverage retroactive to the date of your divorce when (1) the Plan is not notified of the divorce in a timely manner, and (2) the full COBRA premium has not been paid by your former spouse.
+- The Plan terminates your (and your dependents') coverage retroactive to your employment termination date when (1) there is a delay in your Employer's administrative recordkeeping that results in your Employer's failure to notify the Plan of your termination of employment in a timely manner, and (2) you paid no Plan premiums or contributions after your employment termination date; - In the event you failed to pay timely, required Plan premiums or contributions for coverage under the Plan, and as a result the Plan terminates your (and your dependents') coverage retroactive to the last date of coverage for which you did pay required Plan premiums or contributions on a timely basis; or - The Plan terminates your former spouse's or your covered stepchildren's coverage retroactive to the date of your divorce when (1) the Plan is not notified of the divorce in a timely manner, and (2) the full COBRA premium has not been paid by your former spouse.

-For unintentional mistakes or errors which result in the Plan's coverage of you (or your dependents) which should not have occurred, the Plan will terminate your coverage prospectively-going forward-once the mistake or error is identified.
-Because such termination is not a rescission of coverage, the Plan will not give you 30 days' advance written notice.
+When the Plan's coverage of you (or your dependents) should not have occurred because of an unintentional mistake or error, the Plan will terminate that coverage prospectively - going forward - once the mistake or error is identified.
+Because such termination is not a Rescission of Coverage, the Plan will not give you 30 days' advance written notice.